Revitalising empty homes

 Hebden Bridge Town Centre

-We are currently well advanced in discussions with Calderdale council, which would see us take on long leasehold ownership of two flats in Crown St, Hebden Bridge, above a shop in the very centre of the town.Crown St, Hebden Bridge front
+We are currently well advanced in discussions with Calderdale council, which would see us take on long leasehold ownership of two houses in Crown St, Hebden Bridge, above a shop in the very centre of the town.Crown St, Hebden Bridge front

-We think it’s important for both social and environmental reasons to have people living in our town centres: it means among other things that buses and trains are very close at hand, and car usage can be reduced or eliminated.
+We think it’s important for both social and environmental reasons to have people living in our town centres; it means among other things that buses and trains are very close at hand, and car usage can be reduced or eliminated.